GabrielPigeon/SQEBC2021-CMR/data/readMe.txt

 ## titis
 Soory shearwaters that were kindly provided by David Fletcher.
 Birds are seen as breeders or non-breeders.
  0= not seen
  1= seen as B
  2= seen as NB

+## rabbit
+observation of rabbits for closed pop model